DevSalz/DevSalz/README.md

 - 👀 I’m interested in Web and Cybersecurity Development
 - 🌱 I’m currently learning Python, HTML, CSS, JavaScript
 - 📫 How to reach me?
 Write me an discord DM (salzistange)
-- 😄 Pronouns: Fuck on that there are only two genders
 - ⚡ Fun fact: I am an learner, but i have one student

 <!---